 - Once the candidate is identified, the PI must complete an Offer Letter (see Sample Offer Letter).
 The PI is welcome to send an electronic draft of the letter to Dr. Heinen for review prior to collecting signatures.
-The letter is signed by the PI, the Department head and Dr. Heinen and then sent to Frances Hernandez (Medical Dean’s Office – MC 1043) for final approval before being sent to the candidate.
+The letter is signed by the PI, the Department head and Dr. Heinen and then sent to Stephanie Holden who will interface with HR for final approval before being sent to the candidate.

 - For international candidates, the PI should contact Jaishree Duggal in the Office of International Programs as early as possible to initiate the necessary visa sponsorship process.